PeterShinners/comp/design/module.md

 ### Import Fallbacks and Coordination

-Imports can define fallbacks using the `??` operator.
-If a module cannot be found, the system tries the next alternative.
-This enables graceful degradation and platform-specific implementations.
+Imports can define fallbacks using the `??` operator—if a module can't be found, try the next alternative.
+This enables graceful degradation and platform-specific implementations without complex configuration.

+The coordination system solves a common problem: when multiple libraries want to use the same dependency, which version wins?
+Comp's solution is elegant—the main entry module becomes the single source of truth.
+Libraries check if the main module already imported what they need before using their own fallback.

 ```comp
 ; Try multiple sources in order